Blender (software): GPU rendering

+GPU rendering typically requires compatible graphics drivers installed on the system.
+Blender automatically detects supported GPU devices through these drivers without requiring manual installation of development toolkits in most cases.

-Multiple GPUs are also supported (with the notable exception of the EEVEE render engine) which can be used to create a render farm to speed up rendering by processing frames or tiles in parallel—having multiple GPUs, however, does not increase the available memory since each GPU can only access its own memory.
+Multiple GPUs are also supported (with the notable exception of the Eevee render engine) which can be used to create a render farm to speed up rendering by processing frames or tiles in parallel—having multiple GPUs, however, does not increase the available memory since each GPU can only access its own memory.
 Since Version 2.90, this limitation of SLI cards is broken with Nvidia's NVLink.

-Apple's Metal API got initial implementation in Blender 3.1 for Apple computers with M1 chips and AMD graphics cards.